Context, Judgement, Deduction

 \subsection{General discussion}

 As the title advertises, this paper is concerned with the notions of \textit{context, judgement} and \textit{deduction}.
 These three notions belong to Logic, but different communities with different backgrounds and cultures have quite different perspectives on them.
-The purpose of this paper is to present a mathematical and unified approach that accommodates these diverse takes on the topic of \textit{deduction}.
-The effort required in order to do so turns out to be extremely fruitful, so much so that it contributes a fresh perspective on deduction itself.
+The purpose of this work is to present a mathematical and unified approach that accommodates these diverse takes on the topic of \textit{deduction}.
 In order to show how tightly this new framework captures the motions of deductive systems, we develop two applications of the theory we introduce, and since our choice is intended to pay tribute to two major cultures concerned with the topic, we look at examples from type theory \cite{martin1984intuitionistic} and from proof theory \cite{troelstra2000basic}.
 They each stand on different {\it conceptual} grounds, as it is exemplified by the two following rules.